karthiKN-sk/devdigital_task/README.md

-# devdigital_task
+# devdigital_task(Timer CountDown App)

-A new Flutter project for Interview with DevDigital.
+A new Flutter project for Interview(Timer CountDown App) with DevDigital.

 ## Preview